Master’s Program Financial Aid

 In general, students must apply for financial aid in order to be considered for a YSE scholarship.
 Since financial aid awards are based primarily on financial need, information about student finances that is not available in the application for admission is required.
 YSE is need-blind.
 Therefore, applying for financial aid and having financial need in no way affect the decision to offer admission.

 If a student is a U.S. citizen or permanent resident, three forms must be submitted, the YSE Financial Aid Application, the Free Application for Federal Student Aid (FAFSA), and the CSS Profile.
 If a student is an international student, two forms must be submitted, the YSE Financial Aid Application and the CSS Profile.
+Several scholarships may have a separate component that must be completed within the admissions application and accompany the financial data (i.e., Three Cairns Climate Program for the Global South, Bekenstein Climate Leaders Program).
 Students must reapply for financial aid for the second year, although the amount of the YSE scholarship in most cases will remain the same as in the first year.

-A limited number of merit-based scholarships are available, for which no separate financial aid application is required.
-Examples include merit awards to the top applicants to the Master of Environmental Science and Master of Forest Science programs and the Paul D. Coverdell Fellowships for qualifying Returned Peace Corps Volunteers.
+A limited number of merit-based scholarships are available, for which a separate financial aid application may be required (i.e., Bekenstein Climate Leaders Program).
+Examples include merit awards to the top applicants to the Master of Environmental Science and Master of Forest Science programs, Bekenstein Climate Leaders Program, and the Paul D. Coverdell Fellowships for qualifying Returned Peace Corps Volunteers.

 YSE scholarships, work study, and federal loans (Direct Stafford and Grad PLUS) are available to U.S. citizens and permanent residents.
 YSE scholarships, work study, and Yale International Loans are available to international students.